tigerfarm/notifyweb/README.md

 }
 /Users/dave/conversations
 ````
-The notification will be received on the phone that is running the notification app.
+The notification will be received on the device that is running the notification app.
+Either handled in the application, or handled by the OS in the background.

 <img src="notifyWebNotification.jpg" width="600"/>